Tiled and resin hygienic flooring for bakeries

 Because Kemtile is one of the few companies can install both of these high-performance flooring systems, the company is well placed to advise bakery customers on the right flooring to meet their needs.
 This can result in combining the two systems, tiles and resin, to meet specific performance and cost requirements.
 Both finishes can be complemented by the installation of stainless steel drainage from Wiedemann-Technik, a leading supplier to the food industry for over 50 years.
 Kemtile is, in fact, the sole UK agent for these top quality drainage systems, which are often imitated but never matched.

-Useful links for bakeries
+Useful documents about flooring for bakeries

 Key hygienic flooring considerations for a commercial bakery